Nepal Motorbike Tour - 7 Days Itinerary and Costs

 Difficulty: Moderate (3/5)

-Ride through the dramatic views of Lower Mustang on a motorbike.
+Ride through the dramatic views of Nepal on a motorbike.
 You need a valid motorcycle licence and some off-road riding experience.
 The roads are adventurous — gravel, river crossings, and mountain passes.

 Your Booking Supports Children's Education